open-mmlab/mmdetection/docs/3_exist_data_new_model.md

 You could download the pre-trained models in advance if network is unavailable or slow, otherwise it would cause errors at the beginning of training.

 ## Prepare your own customized model

 The second step is to use your own module or training setting.
 Assume that we want to implement a new neck called `AugFPN` to replace with the default `FPN` under the existing detector Cascade Mask R-CNN R50.
-The following implements a new neck `AugFPN` under MMDetection.
+The following implements`AugFPN` under MMDetection.

-#### 1. Define a new neck (e.g. AugFPN)
+### 1. Define a new neck (e.g. AugFPN)

 Create a new file `mmdet/models/necks/augfpn.py`.